Sustainability

 Basic Concept

 ZOZO Group have the basic policy of management for continuous improvement of corporate value and establish better relationships with all stakeholders including shareholders by constantly focus on integrity, transparency, efficiency and promptness of corporate management.
-In order to realize this, we are enhancing the corporate governance centered on the Board of Directors and audit committees.
+In order to realize this, we are enhancing the corporate governance centered on the Board of Directors and Audit and Supervisory Committee.

 As for more information on the Corporate Governance Code and its implementation status, please refer to the following link.